Methodology

 For the CBR sample, interviewers were provided with the selected child’s name, address, and the name of the person in the household listed as the recipient of Child Benefit for that child.
 An interview could be conducted with an adult with ‘main or shared responsibility for making decisions about childcare for the selected child’.
 This adult did not have to be the Child Benefit recipient.

 For both the CBR and FRS sample a ‘knock-to-nudge’ approach was used, which involved interviewers calling on previously written-to households and encouraging them to participate in the survey.
 If a parent had requested a telephone or Microsoft Teams interview via the participant portal, the interviewer would make contact by telephone first to arrange the interview.
-However, if a parent had not been in touch via the participant portal, the interviewer visited the sampled address to try and arrange an interview and collect the relevant contact information from the parent to do this.
+However, if a parent had not been in touch via the participant portal, the interviewer visited the sampled address to try and arrange a face-to-face interview.

 Interviewers were provided with an ‘Impact Card’ to use, at their discretion, to maximise co-operation across all issued addresses.
 This Impact Card laid out some of the ways in which the data from the survey series has been used to improve the services the Government provides to parents.

-For both the CBR and FRS samples, an interview only took place where the responsible adult consented to be interviewed.
+For both the CBR and FRS samples, an interview only took place where an adult responsible for the child(ren) living in the household consented to be interviewed.

 [22] These procedures mark a deviation from those followed prior to 2019, when, if the selected child had moved from the sampled address, the interviewer attempted to trace the child’s new address and conduct an interview there.
 Due to the rising proportion of children found to have moved from the address listed on the CBR (from 13% of addresses issued to interviewers in the 2010 survey wave, to 22% in the 2018 survey wave), combined with the difficulties of tracing new addresses in the field, from the 2019 wave onwards, the sampling unit became the address, rather than the child.